rstudio/blastula/README.md

   password = "************")
 ```

 Having generated that file, you can use the `send_email_out()` function to send the email.
-I sent the email just to myself but do note that the `recipients` argument can accept a vector of email addresses for mass mailings.
+I sent the email just to myself but do note that the `to` argument can accept a vector of email addresses for mass mailings.
 If using a credentials file seems like not a very good practice, one can instead set a number of environment variables and use `Sys.getenv()` calls for email credentials arguments in the `send_email_out()` statement.

 ```r
 library(blastula)